nekowokaburu/Single-Boiler-Espresso-Machine/README.md

 - A lever switch starting the extraction (optional but convenient, present on all E61 groups)
 - I use a PT1000 thermocouple on the boiler with MAX31865

-This also uses a PID library to get better temperature stability.
+This also uses a [PID library](https://github.com/nekowokaburu/StuPID) to get better temperature stability.
 All I/O can be set in [settings.hpp](VBM/VBM/settings.hpp).
 There you'll also find some logging macros for debugging purpose which can be turned on or off.

-Future changes might include:
-+ MPC on the heater
-+ Time to turn the machine on and off and enable a sleep mode (depending on UTC rather than power-on-time)
+A basic time can be set to turn the machine on and off at a selected time for a set of selectable days.

-+ Bluetooth communication with a fitting Android App
+There is a Android app, which is not part of the project for publishing reasons, currently unpublished in the app store.
+If you are interested in the bluetooth app with machine settings, please let me know while it is unpublished.

 ### Machine usage
 - Press once to turn the machine on if it is off or toggle the pump on/off if the machine is already on